Hollow-Moon/Hollow-Moon.github.io/wohn-tl/faq.md

 In that case, please open the engine settings and set "Graphics->Graphics rendering thread count" to "1 thread".

 ### I would like to continue the game using another computer
-The `savedata` folder in the installation directory can be transferred to another computer.
+The `TYPE-MOON¥魔法使いの夜` folder in the "My Documents" folder can be transferred to another computer.

 ### When the game is full-screen, the screen is letterboxed
 The game was designed with a resolution of 1024x576, so there will be empty spaces at the edge of the screen if your screen's resolution differs.